node-organic/node-organic/README.md

 Organic software development thereafter mimics nature's pattern for living cells representing their organization and structure within software applications.

-Main primitives of the conceptual implementation are listed bellow in this document. **Note that the terminology is intentionally choosen because every primitive comes with nature's fundamental properties/abilities/features proven to be naturaly scalable/extendable**
+Main primitives of the conceptual implementation are listed bellow in this document. **Note that the terminology is intentionally chosen because every primitive comes with nature's fundamental properties/abilities/features proven to be naturally scalable/extendable**

 ## [Chemical](./docs/Chemical.md)